yashvalid/Student-database-project/README.md

-Student Database Management System
+Student Data Management System
-This project is a simple Student Database Management System implemented in C++.
+This project is a simple Student Data Management System implemented in C++.
 It allows you to add, display, clear, and search student data using a command-line interface.
 The student data is stored in a CSV file (studdata.csv) for persistence.

 Features:
 1. Add Student Data: Add a new student's information to the database and save it to a CSV file.